-Hampi is a very small and beautiful village in Karnataka.
-Hampi is situated on the slopes of the River Tungabhadra in the eastern part of Karnataka.
+The Hampi Temple is located in Hampi, a very small and beautiful village in Karnataka.
+Hampi stands on the slopes of the River Tungabhadra in the eastern part of Karnataka.
 The ruins of the old temple and structures of Vijayanagar is the main attraction of this place.
 Do you know how many temples are there in Hampi?
-It has over 20 beautiful and magnificent.
-The Hampi temples are splotch complexes from the Vijayanagara Empire.
-The Hampi Temple was destroyed in the past.
-Visitors from all over the world come to visit the damages which are the proof of splendour and frill that this place was destroyed in the past.
+It has over 20 magnificent temples.
+Moreover, the Hampi temples are splotch complexes from the Vijayanagara Empire.
+But, the temple was destroyed in the past.
+Visitors from all over the world come to visit the damages which are the proof of splendour and frill that this place was.

 The Virupaksha Temple is the centre of Hampi.
 The word Virupaksha means eyes without aspect.
 Virupa means there is no aspect, and Raksha means eyes.
-The Virupaksha temple speciality is that is considered the most spiritual sanctuary over the centuries.
+The Virupaksha temple’s speciality is, it is the most spiritual sanctuary over the centuries.
 The Virupaksha temple Hampi was built by Chalukyas in the 7th century and later expansions were made by King Vijayanagara, Krishnadevaraya.

 The mystery of the Virupaksha temple is that a shadow is naturally formed when an object blocks the light.
 When sunlight falls on the object it blocks the light due to which there is a formation of shadow.
 The shadow has to fall in front of the object so somehow our forefather was able to make it fall through an opening and this opening is acting as a mirror.
 The manifestation of inverting shadow is still a mystery.

 There is a tower, on the left side of the temple, where a baby elephant stays.
 When we give a one-rupee coin to the elephant he collects the coin with his trunk and then kisses it on the head as a blessing.
 Do you know which god is in Hampi?
 The temple of Hampi is devoted to Lord Virupaksha, a form of Shiva.